 Including H2 and H3 subheadings, bullet points, screenshots, and bolded words are essential for the modern-day user experience to compliment how users typically navigate blog posts.
 Making content “skimmable” provides a more comfortable reading experience.

 Before you start writing, take a look at the top-ranking posts for your focus keyword.
-Check how detailed and long they are and use this as a starting point for your post length.
+Check how detailed and long they are and use this as a starting point for your blog post length.

 Providing value is the first goal, but it’s hard to compete with a 3000-word long-detailed ultimate guide with a post that is 300 words long.